Tzahi12345/YoutubeDL-Material/README.md

 ## iOS Shortcut

 If you are using iOS, try YoutubeDL-Material more conveniently with a Shortcut.
-With this Shorcut, you can easily start downloading YouTube video with just two taps!
+With this Shortcut, you can easily start downloading YouTube video with just two taps!
 (Or maybe three?)

 You can download Shortcut [here.](https://routinehub.co/shortcut/10283/)